FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 maternity units in the country and had no Intensive Care or High Dependency Unit.

-The Motion was seconded by Councillor Foley.---
+The Motion was seconded by Councillor Foley.
+---
 16

 The Cathaoirleach stated that he would call a Special Meeting of the Council